-The ground-water monitoring well network for the SLDS is identified on Figure 3-5.
 The methodologies used to determine the parameters analyzed for each monitoring well and the appropriate sampling intervals are described on Figures 3-6 and 3-7, respectively.
 Ground-water sampling parameters for all of the SLDS are listed in Table 3-4.
 The parameters and intervals may be modified based on a review of data as specified on Figures 3-6 and 3-7.
-No wells are planned to be decommissioned in CY 2019.
+No wells are planned to be decommissioned in CY 2020.
 However, as the RA progresses, certain wells may require removal.